Sandhiyamrs/-multi-language-problem-solving-/02_password_manager/README.md

-# Strong Password Generator & Manager
+# Password Manager

-## Problem
+## Description
-Generate strong passwords and store them securely.
-Features:
-- Generate multiple strong passwords
-- Optionally store passwords in a file
-- Copy password to clipboard (Python)
+A simple console-based password manager that allows users to store and retrieve passwords securely during program execution.

+Passwords are stored using hashing to avoid plain-text storage.

-## Input
+## Features
-- Number of passwords
+- Add new credentials
+- Retrieve stored credentials
+- Prevent duplicate entries
-- Password length
+- Password hashing for security

+## Limitations
+- Data is stored in memory (not persistent)
+- Intended for learning purposes only

-## Output
+## Languages
+- Python
-- Display generated passwords
+- Java
-- Optionally save to file

-## Constraints
-- Password must include: uppercase, lowercase, digits, symbols
-- Length ≥ 8
+- C++

-## Example
+## Concepts Used
-Input: 3 passwords, length 12
-Output:
-1: G7f$k2mPq9@!
-2: A8b*L3xZr1#%
-3: ...

-## Why This Problem Is Useful
-- Secure password creation
+- Hashing
+- Maps / Dictionaries
+- User input handling
+- Conditional logic

 - Essential for cybersecurity
 - Useful for real-world apps and account management